rishiyadav11/neuronote-blog-/readme.md

-# 🧠 Neuronote
+# 🧠 neuronotes

-Neuronote is a fullstack note-taking application built with **Hono.js** on the backend and **React** on the frontend.
+neuronotes is a fullstack note-taking application built with **Hono.js** on the backend and **React** on the frontend.
 It's designed for simplicity, speed, and cloud-friendly deployment.

 ## 📦 Tech Stack

 ### Backend (Hono.js)

 - ⚡️ [Hono.js](https://hono.dev/) – ultra-fast web framework for Cloudflare Workers and other edge runtimes.
 - 🧬 [Prisma + Accelerate](https://www.prisma.io/accelerate) – type-safe database access with Accelerate for edge optimization.
 - 🌐 Cloudflare Workers (or Node.js-compatible edge runtime)
 - 🗄️ PostgreSQL

 ### Frontend (React)

 - ⚛️ [React](https://reactjs.org/)
 - 🎨 Tailwind CSS (for UI)
 - 📦 Vite (for fast development build)